vmware-tanzu/community-edition/addons/packages/external-dns/README.md

 * Your Cluster is on AWS
 * You have a Domain managed by Route 53
-* You have the ability to create AWS IAM roles and permissions
+* You have the ability to create AWS IAM users and permissions

->⚠️ This example does use the EC2 Instance Role method, which is not recommended.
-For demonstration purposes however, this was the most expedient method to demonstrate this functionality.
-Please consider other options for production use.

 ### 1. AWS Permissions